Diwakar0212/MyVision/backend/README.md

 ## 📝 Notes

-- All models (including yolov8m.pt) must be in `backend/models/` folder
+- ✅ All 3 models are included via Git LFS in `backend/models/` folder
-- Your custom models must be in `backend/models/` folder
 - Adjust confidence threshold based on your needs (0.0 to 1.0)
 - WebSocket is used for live camera streaming
+- Gemini API key is optional but recommended for better voice descriptions
+- Never commit `.env` file to Git (already in .gitignore)

 ## 🐛 Troubleshooting

 **Models not loading?**
-- Check if `models/` folder exists
+- Run `git lfs pull` to download models via Git LFS
 - Verify model filenames: `yolov8m.pt`, `traffic_lights.pt` and `zebra_crossing.pt`
+- Check Git LFS is installed: `git lfs version`
 - Ensure all three models are in the `backend/models/` folder

+**Gemini AI not working?**
-- Check file paths in `main.py`
+- Check if `GEMINI_API_KEY` is set in `backend/.env`
+- Verify API key is valid at [Google AI Studio](https://makersuite.google.com/)
+- App will automatically fallback to Flan-T5 if Gemini fails

 **CUDA/GPU errors?**
 - YOLO will automatically use CPU if GPU is not available